Black & tan and grizzle. Puppies are born all black. The extremities then lighten gradually, leaving a black “jacket.”

 FCI Group III.: Terriers

 The Welsh Terrier looks like a small Airedale Terrier; it is compact and rugged-looking, with a wiry coat.
-The head is long, flat and rectangular, with bushy eyebrows, mustache and beard.
+The head is long, flat and rectangular, with bushy eyebrows, moustache and beard.

 This breed was originally developed in Wales to hunt otter, fox and badger in their dens and also to hunt with hounds in packs.
 It is an affectionate and loyal little dog; it makes an excellent family companion.